dolphin-acoustics-vip/Generating-Datasets/README.md

 The easiest way to set up and run the jupyter notebook files in this folder is by creating a virtual environment for this project.
 This way you can avoid the so-called "dependency-hell".
 But you can obviously choose your own preferred way of getting everything set up, just know that it will be more work.

+The Python version used in this project is Python 3.9.10

 ## First step: creating a virtual environment using virtualenv

 First, check that you have virtualenv installed: